 The last thing we want is to deliver GIK without a detailed infrastructure in place to ensure the items reach the people who need them.
 Even with the best of intentions, without a comprehensive strategy, in-kind donations sometimes don’t reach their intended destination effectively.
 For example, in the aftermath of Hurricane Maria in Puerto Rico, news reports showed containers full of donated food, water and baby supplies left sitting on the airport tarmac, going to waste.

-To make sure our GIK arrive successfully, our process is hands on, beginning with a careful assessment of greatest needs, the identification and selection of products that meet those needs, and close collaboration and communication with various in-country partners to map out all of the logistics.
+To make sure our GIK arrives successfully, our process is hands on, beginning with a careful assessment of greatest needs, the identification and selection of products that meet those needs, and close collaboration and communication with various in-country partners to map out all of the logistics.

-Project HOPE’s GIK Program
+Project HOPE’s GIK program

 GIK is part of our DNA.
-For six decades, we’ve delivered aid and hope to tens of millions of people in more than 100 countries around the world, providing over $3.1 billion worth of medicines and supplies.
+For more than six decades, we’ve delivered aid and hope to tens of millions of people in more than 100 countries around the world, providing over $3.1 billion worth of medicines and supplies.

-Gifts in kind to support our programs on the ground
+Gift in kind to support our programs on the ground

 We’re specifically focused on delivering GIK to support our work in four key health areas: fighting infectious diseases; confronting noncommunicable diseases; improving maternal, neonatal and child health; and responding to disaster and health crises.